+9.3.4.1 Mississauga will prepare a Public Art Master Plan.

+9.3.4.2 Mississauga will encourage public art on public and private lands.

+9.3.4.3 Public art will be incorporated into the public realm, particularly in appropriate locations to serve as landmarks and as gateway features.

+9.3.4.4 Public art will be incorporated into public works, whenever feasible.

+Figure 9-23: The Crown Fountain in Chicago, Millennium Park, is a significant public art piece that enhances the quality of life for residents and visitors and provides an interactive, dynamic experience.

-- 9.3.4.1 Mississauga will prepare a Public Art Master Plan. - 9.3.4.2 Mississauga will encourage public art on public and private lands. - 9.3.4.3 Public art will be incorporated into the public realm, particularly in appropriate locations to serve as landmarks and as gateway features. - 9.3.4.4 Public art will be incorporated into public works, whenever feasible. - 9.3.4.5 Development proponents are encouraged to incorporate public art into their developments.
-Intensification Areas will be priority locations for the installation of public art. - 9.3.4.6 Public art is encouraged throughout the city, particularly in Intensification Areas and along the Lake Ontario waterfront. - 9.3.4.7 Public art should have a prominent presence throughout the city and contribute to a high quality urban design.
+9.3.4.5 Development proponents are encouraged to incorporate public art into their developments.
+Intensification Areas will be priority locations for the installation of public art.

+9.3.4.6 Public art is encouraged throughout the city, particularly in Intensification Areas and along the Lake Ontario waterfront.

+9.3.4.7 Public art should have a prominent presence throughout the city and contribute to a high quality urban design.
 Public art should:

-- a. be encouraged as an integral component of public works, land development and open space planning; - include pieces that serve as orienting devices for moving about and wayfinding or as focal points in public open spaces; - c. contribute to the animation of public spaces through its design, which may include pieces that are used as street furniture, play areas and/or other interactive uses; and - d. correspond to the visual prominence of the site on which it is located.
+- a. be encouraged as an integral component of public works, land development and open space planning; - b. include pieces that serve as orienting devices for moving about and wayfinding or as focal points in public open spaces; - c. contribute to the animation of public spaces through its design, which may include pieces that are used as street furniture, play areas and/or other interactive uses; and - d. correspond to the visual prominence of the site on which it is located.